Senorelegans/MaDDoG/README.md

 1. On a per sample basis reads are binned across the entire genome then grouped by condition taking the average at each window (1. grey).

-2. Dogcatcher is then applied which consists of flattening the annotation to remove overlapping genes, selecting a minimum read depth per gene, and using sliding windows with cutoffs for the end of a gene
+2. Dogcatcher is then applied which consists of flattening the annotation to remove overlapping genes, selecting a minimum read depth per gene, and using sliding windows with cutofs for the end of a gene

 3. After input regions are obtained, MaDDoG first applies a convolution window to smooth reads (brown), applies multiple Bayesian change point analysis models with Bayesian Information Criteria (BIC) to select a model (green), adds all changepoints from both groups and clusters the points (purple), and finally takes the regions sectioned by change points and applies differential expression analysis (red)